fenok/react-router-typesafe-routes/README.md

 -   `buildPath()`, `buildRelativePath()`, `buildSearch()`, and `buildHash()` for building parametrized URL parts.
 They can be used (in conjunction with `buildState()`) to e.g. build a parametrized `Location` object.
 -   `getTypedParams()`, `getTypedSearchParams()`, `getTypedHash()`, and `getTypedState()` for retrieving typed params from react-router primitives.
 -   `getPlainParams()` and `getPlainSearchParams()` for building react-router primitives from typed params.
 Note how hash and state don't need these functions, because `buildHash()` and `buildState()` can be used instead.
--   Any number of child routes in CONSTANT_CASE.
+-   Any number of child routes in CONSTANT_CASE or PascalCase.

 All other fields are not considered a part of the public API and may change at any time.